SeleniumHQ/www.seleniumhq.org/src/main/rst/05_selenium_rc.rst

 so, then there is a problem with the connectivity between the Selenium Client Library and the Selenium Server.

-When starting with Selenium-RC, most people begin by running thier test program (with a Selenium Client Library) and the Selenium Server on the same machine.
+When starting with Selenium RC, most people begin by running thier test program (with a Selenium Client Library) and the Selenium Server on the same machine.
 To do this use "localhost" as your connection parameter.
 We recommend beginning this way since it reduces the influence of potential networking problems